anushri26/-Live-audio-and-video-streaming-using-socket-programming-/README.md

-# -Live-audio-and-video-streaming-using-socket-programming-
-# Audio and Video Streaming Using Socket Programming
+# Live Audio and Video Streaming Using Socket Programming

 Audio and video streaming using socket programming involves transmitting audio and video data over a network using sockets.
 Below is a high-level overview of the process: